Groundhog Day Fast Facts

 January 27, 2010 - The animal rights group PETA suggests using a robotic groundhog in place of Punxsutawney Phil.

-February 2, 2010 - For the first time, fans are able to register for a text message alert of Phil's prediction.
+February 2, 2010 - For the first time, fans can register for a text message alert of Phil's prediction.